August 21st: A day that will live in infamy

 So I have been thinking about that, and where I am in life, and where I am going, and I am not coming to any distinct understanding of a plan.
 I have no inkling, actually.
 Things have changed so much--my focus, my family, my world.
 I don't really know where to start.

-Or finish.
-Isn't that what life rolls into?
-A series of starts and finishes.
-It's like every time you think you've finished, you should just assume something else will just fill its place.
+think you've finished, you should just assume something else will just fill its place.
 The rat race drags us in until we get so swept away, we forget what is important.
 Then, without us knowing, something ends and we have to re-access it all.

 I know you all know what I'm talking about here, but that is only part of it.
 32. 32 years are over.
 I will never be as young as that fresh faced little person above.
 I will never experience the wonderment of a first kiss again.
 I will never again know the feeling of coming home to someone else being completely responsible for ME.
 I am now responsible for myself and others.